coffinzm/myMTGcollection/README.md

 ## Collection Management and Card IDs: ##

-I manage my collection using the wonderful **Magic Assistant**. http://mtgbrowser.sourceforge.net/wiki/index.php/Main_Page
+I manage my collection using the amazing **Magic Assistant**. http://mtgbrowser.sourceforge.net/wiki/index.php/Main_Page

 With this program, I am able to export a text file containing each card's unique **Multiverse ID**.

-It is not necessary to use MTG Assistant to make the program function, but you will at least need a list of Multiverse IDs.
+It is not necessary to use MTG Assistant to make the bot function.
+However, you will at least need a list of Multiverse IDs.

 Multiverse IDs are assigned by WoTC and can be found at the end of each card's Gatherer URL.
 For example: https://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=9764